gayatriprasad/cnn_visualizations/README.md

 # Convolutional Neural Network Visualizations
-This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch u
+This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch.

 The work is shown in individual files (ex. vanilla_backprop.py)